-- School administrators should come together regularly to engage in professional learning and to receive and provide each other with support. - School administrators and Governing Boards should be supported, through training and by organizational structures, to exercise strategic leadership of their schools and school communities. - Tribal Education Leaders, including the Hopi Board of Education Members and the Hopi Department of Education and Workforce Development, should have clearly defined roles and responsibilities and should engage in training to ensure that they exercise them effectively.
-The next issue of the Hopi Tutuveni will sumarize chapters from Part II of the report that foementary and secondary levels and the sustained low performance at the elementary level have culminated in lack of preparedness and low performance of students at the secondary level.
-The Hopi Tribal government lacks administrative capacity, and/or financial ability to provide support for schools, and therefore, it lacks the trust of some stakeholders that it can provide oversight over a Hopi school system.
-Recommendations cus on the broad issue of "School Improvement".
+- School administrators should come together regularly to engage in professional learning and to receive and provide each other with support. - School administrators and Governing Boards should be supported, through training and by organizational structures, to exercise strategic leadership of their schools and school commu- - Tribal Education Leaders, including the Hopi Board of Education Members and the Hopi Department of Education and Workforce Development, should have clearly defined roles and responsibilities and should engage in training to ensure that they exercise them effectively.
+The next issue of the Hopi Tutuveni will sumarize chapters from Part II of the report that focus on the broad issue of "School Improvement".
 Chapters in this section include Integration of Hopi Language and Culture, Discipline and Behavioral Health Services, Family Engagement, Educational Continuum (Pre-K through College), and Community Support.
 For questions about the report or for information on how to obtain a copy, please contact Dr. Noreen Sakiestewa at (928) 734-3501 or Judy Youvella at (928) 734-3503 or JYouvella@hopi.nsn.us.

+Office of Range Management FOR IMMEDIATE RELEASE

+DROUGHT CONDITIONS ON HOPI

+LIVESTOCK

-Office of Range Management FOR IMMEDIATE RELEASE DROUGHT CONDITIONS ON HOPI LIVESTOCK RANCHERS you need to get out to your range units to check the condition of the range land and your livestock and respond accordingly to these conditions.
-Some range units at this time have livestock that are already down to body condition scores of 3. livestock daily during this time.
+RANCHERS you need to get out to your range units to check the condition of the range land and your livestock and respond accordingly to these conditions.
+Some range units at this time have livestock that are already down to body condition scores of 3.

+livestock daily during this time.
 Approximately 95% of our dirt tanks are dry.
 Those that do have some water are being overwhelmed with livestock and wildlife.
 Reports are coming in of animals getting stuck in the mud within these dirt tanks.
 We all need to be aware of the range and livestock conditions and act accordingly.
 Based on what you see you should be making adjustments to your livestock numbers to fit the current conditions within your range units.
 Don't wait till the last minute, do this now.

-The Recommendations by the Office of Range Management are:
+The Recommendations by the Office

+of Range Management are: